thereeceshow/Resources/docs to turn into wiki pages/projects/attack-of-the-clones.md

 Create a website that clones an already existing app

-For this project we will be using React.js to create components on the front end, and Laravel to create a RESTful API to store data and facilitate pretty url handling.
+For this project we will be using React to create components on the front end, and Laravel to create a RESTful API to store data and facilitate pretty url handling.